Chicago’s labor reform movements

 The system of public oversight had contained a fatal flaw: what the public demanded by ways of fares and routes proved unsustainable financially.
 Lack of money for new equipment and route expansion left Chicago’s streetcars unable to compete with the private automobile, which was replacing them as the kings of the streets.
-By the end of the Great Depression, the streetcar lines bankrupt, and sorting out who got what took years, during which the crucial decisions about the future of public transit in Chicago were being made by judges rather than engineers.
+By the end of the Great Depression, the streetcar lines were bankrupt, and sorting out who got what from what was left of the aging system took years, during which the crucial decisions about the future of public transit in Chicago were being made by judges rather than engineers.

 Through most of the 19th century, poverty was regarded as a private calamity that required private solutions.
 The terrors of old age, joblessness, disability, desertion, or death of the family were faced alone or with family—either one’s blood family or the extended family of the parish or the ethnic group.
 Those private charities that did intervene in such cases—the St. Vincent de Paul Society and United Hebrew Charities are two of many—served only a specific religious group.
 Ethnic groups helped their own through mutual benefit societies that provided what amounted to insurance for burial.

-Public provision for the needy and dependent of all sorts was scant, and took the form of state government-built asylums for the disabled, and the mentally ill and orphanages for dependent and delinquent children, or the dreaded county poorhouses for the old, the ill, and the hopelessly poor.
+Public provision for the needy and dependent of all sorts not covered by such institutions was scant, and took the form of state government-built asylums for the disabled and the mentally ill and orphanages for dependent and delinquent children, and the dreaded county poorhouses for the old, the ill, and the hopelessly poor.

 Business downturns touched off epidemics of poverty that swept like typhoid through the poor districts.
 Families that lived on the financial edge even when work was plentiful were pushed over it.
 The paltry public institutions were overwhelmed in such times.
 So numerous (and dangerous) were the throngs of idled men that the City of Chicago stored them, in effect, in temporary boardinghouses.
 The men were allowed to work off what they were given; the women had to rely on gifts of coal and food to keep going.
 Malnutrition and episodic under-nourishment were as well-known as one’s neighbors in many parts of the city.

-The free-market certainties of their day—Darwin by way of Adam Smith—inoculated the members of the ownership class against qualm about turning paid thugs on strikers, or throwing men out of work when that meant hungry children would not get enough to eat, or subverting the democratic political process in order to deny workers a say in public matters.
+The free-market certainties of their day—Darwin by way of Adam Smith—inoculated the members of the ownership class against their role in creating such a large dependent population.
+Without qualm they turned paid thugs on strikers, or threw men out of work when that meant hungry children would not get enough to eat or subverted the democratic political process in order to deny workers a say in public matters.
 However, many of the same men were generous givers to private charities that sought to ease the burdens of Chicago’s poor by gifts of food or coal.

-The rich were convinced that the remedies for such ills, believe were some blend of hard work, fresh air, and religion.
-Exposure to hard work, fresh air, and religion had not conspicuously civilized Illinois’s farm districts, of course, where life offered. if anything, a little too much of each, but they had figured in the youths of most of the elites.
-They were thus convinced of their efficacy—even if most of them had also fled the city to escape such lives.
+The rich were convinced that the remedies for such ills were some blend of hard work, fresh air, and religion.
+Exposure to hard work, fresh air, and religion had not conspicuously civilized Illinois’s farm districts, of course, where life offered. if anything, a little too much of each, but farm life had figured in the youths of most of the elites.
+They were thus convinced of the efficacy—even if most of them had also fled the city to escape such lives.